 Many players make the mistake of only using their stick for an hour at practice a few times a week, and are surprised when it doesn’t result in a nice deep pocket.
 Sticks need to be constantly worked to keep their ideal shape, so if they aren’t using them every day (which they should be!) then a pocket stretcher is a great way to go.
 Better yet, throw against a wall on non-practice days!

 If the coaches determine your child’s mesh is unsuitable, expect they will tell you or your child that they need to have it restrung.
-Look for a video on the LYL website detailing what a good pocket/good mesh looks like so you are familiar.
 WE CANNOT STRESS HOW IMPORTANT THIS PIECE OF EQUIPMENT IS FOR PLAYER DEVELOPMENT!

 Sticks can be restrung through Coach Gannon, ComLax, or any lacrosse-specialty store for around $25-30 using hard mesh.
 Please specify hard mesh if having it done at a store.

 All players MUST be equipped at practices and games with the following equipment, or they will not be able to participate:

 New players can purchase an all-inclusive protective equipment package at Tricon.
 These packages include chest protector, elbow pads, and gloves.

 Helmets need to be purchased separately.
 In general the Cascade and Brine series of helmets are very good, and fit a wide variety of heads; it is up to the players comfort level which brand they choose.

 ANY helmet, whether a new purchase or hand-me-down, MUST be NOCSAE approved for use.
 Players without a NOCSAE approved helmet (you can find this designation on a sticker on the inside or outside of the helmet) will likely be asked to sit out during games.
 US Lacrosse is very strict about this as it is a player safety issue.